 This technology-centric program covers four distinct areas of the field, providing the diverse toolset needed to understand the complex and multi-faceted world of data.
 These areas include: software and programming, business and management, data warehousing, and data visualization.

 M.S. in Data Science students will:

-- Learn programming languages such as Python, Java, and SQL.
+- Learn programming languages such as Python, R, and SQL.

 - Gain an understanding of Business Enterprise functions.

-- Become proficient in Tableau, SAS, Hadoop, and Apache Spark.
+- Become proficient in Tableau, Hadoop, and Apache Spark.

 - Demonstrate proficiency in database administration management and warehousing.